-27.1 Academic freedom and economic security are necessary for the success of the Institute in fulfilling its obligations to its students and to society.

-27.2 "Tenure" shall mean the right of a person to hold his or her position until retirement during efficient and competent service, and not to be removed or suspended except for cause.

-27.3 All members of the permanent full-time faculty and part-time faculty having Certificate of Continuous Employment shall have tenure.

-27.4 Subject to the provisions of Article XVI, full-time faculty members who have served in a continuous manner for a probationary period of seven (7) years shall be reappointed for an eighth year with tenure or shall receive a terminal contract.
+- 27.1 Academic freedom and economic security are necessary for the success of the Institute in fulfilling its obligations to its students and to society. - 27.2 "Tenure" shall mean the right of a person to hold his or her position until retirement during efficient and competent service, and not to be removed or suspended except for cause. - 27.3 All members of the permanent full-time faculty and part-time faculty having Certificate of Continuous Employment shall have tenure. - full-time faculty members who have served in a continuous manner for a probationary period of seven (7) years shall be reappointed for an eighth year with tenure or shall receive a terminal contract.
 Persons initially appointed to Professorial ranks (ranks above Instructor) may have the probationary period reduced, except that two years of satisfactory service at the Institute must be completed before tenure takes effect.
-Each two years of prior full-time faculty service at an accredited college or university shall be credited as the equivalent of one year full-time service at Pratt Institute for purposes of eligibility for tenure to a maximum of two years full-time service at Pratt.

-27.5 Subject to the provisions of Article XVI, part-time faculty who hold adjunct titles and who have served a total of ten semesters and have been appointed for an eleventh semester or more, beginning with the Fall semester of 1972 shall be deemed to be professionally competent and shall be given a Certificate of Continuous Employment.
+Each two years of prior full-time faculty service at an accredited college or university shall be credited as the equivalent of one year full-time service at Pratt Institute for purposes of eligibility for tenure to a maximum of two years full-time service at Pratt. - 27.5 Subject to the provisions of Article XVI, part-time faculty who hold adjunct titles and who have served a total of ten semesters and have been appointed for an eleventh semester or more, beginning with the Fall semester of 1972 shall be deemed to be professionally competent and shall be given a Certificate of Continuous Employment.

-27.6 Where the service of a member of the faculty is interrupted by reason of an approved leave of absence, the period of creditable service immediately preceding such leave shall be counted in computing the years of continuous service required to confer tenure.

-27.7 Nothing herein shall be construed as conferring tenure in administrative positions.
-Appointments to or removal from such positions, however, shall not deprive the person so appointed or removed of tenure in the highest academic rank held with tenure prior to his or her appointment to such office or conjointly with such office, nor shall such appointment or the holding of such position or the removal from such position deprive any person of service credit toward the achievement of tenure under the provisions of this Article.

-27.8 Neither tenure as conferred through the operation of this Agreement nor the period requisite for the achievement of tenure shall be affected by promotion, or by change of rank, except that a person upon whom tenure is conferred through the operation of this Agreement and who may be promoted, or whose rank may be changed, shall have tenure in his or her new rank.
+- 27.6 Where the service of a member of the faculty is interrupted by reason of an approved leave of absence, the period of creditable service immediately preceding such leave shall be counted in computing the years of continuous service required to confer tenure. - tenure in administrative positions.
+Appointments to or removal from such positions, however, shall not deprive the person so appointed or removed of tenure in the highest academic rank held with tenure prior to his or her appointment to such office or conjointly with such office, nor shall such appointment or the holding of such position or the removal from such position deprive any person of service credit toward the achievement of tenure under the provisions of this Article. - 27.8 Neither tenure as conferred through the operation of this Agreement nor the period requisite for the achievement of tenure shall be affected by promotion, or by change of rank, except that a person upon whom tenure is conferred through the operation of this Agreement and who may be promoted, or whose rank may be changed, shall have tenure in his or her new rank.

-27.9 Each person upon whom tenure is conferred shall be so notified in writing.

-27.10 Nothing in this Article shall be construed as denying tenure to faculty members currently having tenure.

-27.11 Whenever a department Chairperson or Dean has evidence of deterioration of a tenured faculty member's competence or adherence to duty, an evaluation of his or her total performance shall be effectuated.
+- 27.9 Each person upon whom tenure is conferred shall be so notified in writing. - 27.10 Nothing in this Article shall be construed as denying tenure to faculty members currently having tenure. - 27.11 (a) Whenever a department Chairperson or Dean has evidence of deterioration of a tenured faculty member's competence or adherence to duty, an evaluation of his or her total performance shall be effectuated. - (b) An Ad Hoc Committee shall be empowered to evaluate the total performance of a tenured faculty member whenever the Chairperson or Dean has evidence of the deterioration of such tenured faculty member's competence or adherence to duty as set forth in Article 27.11 (a) above.

+The Ad Hoc Committee shall be appointed by the President and shall consist of a representative of the President, two Deans and four tenured faculty members.